jfspps/howtos/MySQL/MySQL.md

 ---
-title: Introduction to SQL with MySQL
+title: Introduction to MySQL
 nav_order: 5
 has_children: true
 ---

-# Introduction to SQL with MySQL
+# Introduction to MySQL

 This section provides an introduction to SQL with MySQL.